Matt-Wilshaw/gymflex/README.md

 ### 3. Start the React development server:
 npm start

-Visit in your browser to access GymFlex locally.](http://localhost:5173/)
+Visit in your browser: http://localhost:5173/

 **Notes:**